Programme 1.6 Wool industry

 Regulating woolpack imports

-The Customs (Prohibited Imports) Regulations 1956 prohibit the import of woolpacks unless permission has been granted by the minister or an authorised person, or the packs have been certified as conforming to the Australian Wool Exchange standard.
-In 2014–15, we approved 21 requests to import woolpacks.
+The Customs (Prohibited Imports) Regulations 1956 prohibit the import of woolpacks unless permission has been granted by the Minister for Agriculture or an authorised person, or the packs have been certified as conforming to the Australian Wool Exchange standard.
+In 2013–14, the department approved 18 woolpack requests.